interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 2. Push both the `source` and `master` branch to GitHub.

-### Compilation
+### Making sure you're ready to compile the website
-Compilation depends on Jekyll, which is a part of the Ruby ecosystem.
+Compilation of the website depends on Jekyll, which is a part of the Ruby ecosystem.
 Verify you have both Ruby and the gem package manager by running the following.

 ```
 gem --version